charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 After looking at [[Desperate Ritual]] and [[Hour of Promise]], we might look at [[Oath of Nissa]] as a compromise between them.
 It gives a smaller boost to our percentages.
 But (unlike with [[Hour of Promise:Hour]]) we're not settling for a smaller haymaker, and (unlike with [[Desperate Ritual:Ritual]]) we're not a glass cannon.
 Put another way, [[Oath of Nissa:Oath]] is the third leg of the speed-resiliency-impact triangle:

-- [[Desperate Ritual]] boosts our odds of playing [[Primeval Titan]] on T3 by 27%, but it doesn't play well against counterspells and discard.
+- [[Desperate Ritual]] boosts our odds of landing [[Primeval Titan]] on T3 by 27%, but it doesn't play well against counterspells and discard.
 - [[Hour of Promise]] boosts our odds of doing *something* big on T3 by 23%, and insulates us against disruption, but [[Hour of Promise:Hour]] doesn't race as well as an actual [[Primeval Titan:Titan]].
-- [[Oath of Nissa]] insulates us against disruption and boosts our odds of playing [[Primeval Titan]] on T3, but only by 11%.
+- [[Oath of Nissa]] insulates us against disruption and boosts our odds of landing [[Primeval Titan]] on T3, but only by 11%.

 ---